-If unit 1 is out of service, unit 2 should replace it.
-If unit 5 is out of service, unit 4 should replace it.
+^{}If unit 1 is OOS, run unit 2.
+If unit 5 is OOS, run unit 4.

-Turbine units will be operated within 1% of best efficiency from April 1 through October 31 (as specified in BPA's load shaping guidelines, Appendix C) unless operation outside of that range is necessary to: 1) meet the load requirements of the BPA administrator whose load requests will be made in accordance with BPA's policy, statutory requirements and load shaping guidelines (Appendix C); or 2) be in compliance with other coordinated fish measures.
-Project personnel shall record when turbine units are operated outside the 1% turbine efficiency range and shall provide the information to BPA on a weekly basis according to the load shaping guidelines.
+Turbine units will be operated within 1% of best efficiency from April 1 through October 31 (as specified in BPA's load shaping guidelines, Appendix C) unless operation outside of that range is necessary to: 1) meet the load requirements of the BPA Administrator whose load requests will be made in accordance with BPA's policy, statutory requirements and load shaping guidelines (Appendix C); or 2) be in compliance with other coordinated fish measures.
+Project personnel shall record when turbine units are operated outside the 1% efficiency range and shall provide the information to BPA on a weekly basis according to the load shaping guidelines.
 Between November 1 and March 31, turbine units will continue to be operated within the 1% turbine efficiency range except when BPA load requests require the units to be operated outside the 1% range.

-Guidelines for operation of the turbine units within the 1% range at various heads are shown in Tables LMN-5 through LMN-8.
+Guidelines for operation of the turbine units within the 1% efficiency range at various heads are shown in Tables LMN-5 through LMN-8.
 These 1% turbine efficiency ranges were calculated using results from 1994 index testing of turbine unit 3 at Little Goose Dam.
 Maximum generation of turbine units at 115% overload is 155 MW.

+4.2.
 Turbine Unit Outages During High River Flow Periods.
-4.2.

 During high spring flows, turbine unit outages for inspecting fish screens, repairing research equipment such as hydroacoustic or radio telemetry equipment, and other fish items may cause increased spill at a project in order to maintain reservoir levels within operating levels.
 This may result in TDG levels exceeding standards.
 It is important that this work be conducted when scheduled to ensure that facilities are working correctly and not injuring migrating fish, and that important fish research data is collected.
 To facilitate this work, reservoir storage may be utilized to minimize impacts from taking turbine units out of service and increasing spill.
 At Lower Monumental, this special operation shall take place when river flows are above 120 kcfs or when increasing spill levels will result in TDG levels exceeding standards.
 The activities covered under these operations will be coordinated with and approved by the TMT whenever possible.